Tadeusz Stefan Zieliński: Life and career

 In 1884 he became a professor at the University of St. Petersburg, and following Polish independence he held the chair of Classical Studies at Warsaw University for 17 years (1922–1939) during the interwar period.
 He was the recipient of honorary doctorates from the Jagiellonian University, Kraków (1930), and twelve western European universities.
 Between 1933 and 1939 Zieliński was a member of the prestigious Polish Academy of Literature.

 His daughter became the wife of Prof. Vladimir Beneshevich, executed by the Soviet regime in 1938.
 Adrian Piotrovsky, his natural son, was arrested by the NKVD in November 1937 and executed.

-After the outbreak of World War II, Zieliński left Poland to live with his son in Bavaria, where he lived until he died in 1944 after completing Religions of the Ancient World, which he considered to be his magnum opus.
+After the outbreak of World War II, Zieliński left Poland to live with his son in Bavaria, where he lived until his death in 1944 after completing Religions of the Ancient World, which he considered to be his magnum opus.

 Scholarly work

 Although Zieliński was active in many areas of classical scholarship, one of the studies for which he is best known in the West is his investigation of the prose rhythm of Cicero, published in 1904, which is still often referred to today.
 (See Clausula (rhetoric)).
 He was also an early mentor to Mikhail Bakhtin.
 Zieliński's concept of pliaska, in which logocentricism is challenged by incorporating gesture and dance into speech, is referenced in Bakhtin's communication theories that emphasize group participation in the interpretation of meaning between self and other.

 His work Tragodumena: De trimetri Euripidei evolutione is a primary reference work for chronology, style, and resolution within Euripides' individual plays as well as across Euripides' body of work, and employs an early narratological methodology.

+Zieliński's defense of the significance of classical antiquity in education in a series of lectures in 1903 resulted in the publication of "Our Debt to Antiquity" (in Russian: "Drevnij mir i my") in 1905.
+In this work, Zieliński argues for a classically-influenced education's compatibility with the natural sciences and Charles Darwin's theory of evolution.
+By 1911, the work was translated into French, English, Czech, and Italian, and its German translation appeared in the third edition.